ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Acknowledgments

 \section{Acknowledgments}

-The ASVspoof 2021 organising committee extends its sincere gratitude and appreciation to the 72 participants and teams.
+The ASVspoof 2021 organising committee extends its sincere gratitude and appreciation to all the 72 registered participants and teams, including those opted to not submit the challenge scores to the evaluation phase.
 Since participants are assured of anonymity, we regret that we cannot acknowledge them here by name.
 This work was supported jointly by the French National Research Agency (grant No. ANR-18-JSTS-0001) and the Japan Science and Technology Agency (grant No. JPMJCR18A6) under project VoicePersonae.
 The work also received partial support from Academy of Finland (proj.
 349605, SPEECHFAKES) and MEXT KAKENHI Grants (21K17775, 21H04906).
-The work also received partial support from Region Grand Est, France, and from the Science and Engineering Research Council, Agency for Science, Technology and Research (A$^\star$STAR), Singapore, through its Council Research Fund (Project No. CR-2021-005).
+The work also received partial support from Region Grand Est, France, joint doctoral funding from Inria and UEF, and from the Science and Engineering Research Council, Agency for Science, Technology and Research (A$^\star$STAR), Singapore, through its Council Research Fund (Project No. CR-2021-005).